HGieselmann/HugoCreativeCoding/content/docs/09_DelegatesAndEvents.md

 {{<highlight c>}}
 public static Action<int, float> buttonPressed;
 {{</highlight>}}
-And thus you need to supply values as arguments when calling the function!
+And thus you need to supply values as arguments when calling the function!<br>
 As you can see Actions can simplify delegates and events a lot.
 But I wanted to make sure to show you the whole process, so you are able to read code that uses the extended method.

 TODO
 - Example Multiple Classes
 - Example with a return type
 - Example with Func instead of Action

+### Pojects
+- Death Events and delegates
+- Cuboids to interact with
-- Properties
+-